Cubier/community-test/README.md

 community-test
 ==============

-Just a test for community .
+Just a test for community.